5 Tips For Photographing Your Jewellery

 1. Choose your style and stay consistent

 The composition of your shots ultimately creates your style.
-This includes background / backdrop, props, colours and filters - if you choose to use them.
+This includes backdrop, props, colours and filters - if you choose to use them.

-Think about what you want your jewellery to reflect, what style you want to have.
+Think about what you want your jewellery to reflect and what style you want to have.
 For example, beach chic? bohemian?
 Classic and elegant?
 Fun and bold?

 Everything down to what you lay your jewellery on contributes to creating a style.

 Choose a colour theme and stick to it.
-Having images that look consistent in their colours creates a really nice over all portfolio (especially for Instagram and platforms like Etsy).
+Having images that look consistent in their colours creates a lovely and professional portfolio (especially for Instagram and platforms like Etsy).
 Even if your jewellery ranges in colour, the rest of the shot can keep the theme.

 Experiment with different backgrounds - wood, slate, fabric etc and then choose one or two that you would like to use.
-Try to stick to these for all of your solely product shots.
+Try to stick to these, specifically for your product shots as the product image is the main contributing factor that will appeal to your customers, resulting in them purchasing from you.

 If using props, ensure they too have a theme and use them throughout each shot.
 Maybe a shell here and there, or a branch to lay your jewellery on or even gemstones scattered about.
 This can help to create a really beautiful and dynamic image.